LATEEF83/Disease-out-break/README.md

 # Disease-out-break in Northern Nigeria
 This analysis was carried out inorder to eliminate future out break of diseases.
-Data analysis was carried on disease out break in Northern east and North West Nigeria over a period of time, based on dataset made available
+Data analysis was carried on disease out break in Northern east and North West Nigeria over a period of time, based on dataset made available.
 The analysis shows how it affect urban and rural settlement, gender, mortality and surviver rate at giving time.
 From our analysis we were able to identify major challenges and provide recommendation for lasting solution.
 The recommendation were:1.
 Adequate sanitation of their environment all time, 2.
 Public enlightening 3.
 Proper clean of food,